cardboardci/dockerfiles/images/pylint/README.md

 # cardboardci/pylint

 cardboardci/pylint is a Docker image built with continuous integration builds in mind.
-Each tag contains an Pylint version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for linting of Python.

 Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.